 Hi, I’m Shelley!

-10 years ago, I officially retired from cubicle life, to live life on my own terms, with plans to NEVER work again.
+Twelve years ago, I officially retired from cubicle life in Canada, to live life on my own terms.
+I planned to NEVER work in such a limiting way again.
 It just wasn’t for me.

 Along the way, I saw a cheetah kill in Tanzania, trekked the 42km Inca Trail to Machu Picchu, fearfully tried ayahuasca in Bogota, released baby turtles into the sea in Borneo, gawked at the fairytale landscapes of Cappadocia from high up in a hot air balloon, and yelled MUSH at a team of huskies in Norway.

-I’ve stayed in a favela in Rio, floating raft houses in Thailand, completely off the grid at a coconut plantation by the sea in Colombia, camped with Bedouins in Wadi Rum, and slept in a tent surrounded by the sound of elephants, lions and zebra all around me in the Serengeti.
+I’ve stayed in a favela in Rio, floating raft houses in Thailand, completely off the grid at a coconut plantation by the sea in Colombia, camped under the stars in the Thar Desert, slept in a capsule hotel, and in a tent surrounded by the sound of elephants, lions and zebra all around me in the Serengeti.